-If they’ve got a fault that may be mended, take them to a Repair Cafe.
+If they’ve got a fault that may be mended, take them to a Repair Café.
 Volunteer menders (often experts!) will attempt to fix anything from laptops to vacuum cleaners for a small donation.
-Find your nearest here.
-This saves them from going to waste and saves you money.
+This saves these items from going to waste and saves you money.

-You can also take them to your local electrical repair shop for more specialist repairs such as phone screens.
-You can find your nearest in the 'Reuse It' section
+You can also take items to your local electrical repair shop for more specialist repairs such as phone screens.

-If they're not broken and in good working condition, charity shops may accept them.
-Also, some furniture charities accept household goods to give to those in need, you can find out more on our Reuse pages.
+If the items are not broken and in good working condition, charity shops may accept them.
+Also, some furniture charities accept household goods to give to those in need.
+Find out more about reusing your unwanted items on our Reuse pages here.

 Completely broken household electricals or electronic items can be dropped off at your local Household Waste Recycling Centre so the precious resources, especially metals, in them can be separated and recycled.